munuhee/sales-and-inventory-management/README.md

 The system caters to two distinct user roles: administrators and staff members.
 Administrators have the privilege to log in and manage goods information, while staff members handle sales, purchases, bills, and invoice creation.

-Powered sqlite3 database, our system not only stores all essential information but also boasts a user-friendly interface for effortless interaction.
-Users input data through this interface, and the system processes it, generating valuable insights based on user input.
-Additionally, the system diligently archives processed data in the database for future reference.

 # Prerequisites

 - **Python**